JakeDangIt/siths-math-a-thon/README.md

 ### Features
 - User registration and authentication
 - Automatic grading of Math-a-thon submissions
+- Leaderboard of top scorers
 - Real-time data display and updates
-- User profile management (including custom avatars)
+- User profile management (including custom avatars!)

 ### Goals
 - Advertise the competition and appeal to the student body